gopi-suvanam/scribbler-website/_posts/2023-04-30-Machine-Learning-in-JavaScript-using-Brainjs.md

 Health Monitoring: Brain.js can be used to build models that can monitor health data, such as heart rate and blood pressure, and predict potential health issues.

-Overall, Brain.js can be used in any application that requires machine learning and can benefit from the ability to learn and adapt from data.

 Experiment in this notebook on Scribbler:[Decentralized ML Modeling Using Brain.js](https://app.scribbler.live/?jsnb=./examples/Decentralized-ML-Model-Storage.jsnb){: .jsnb-link}